walterhiggins/WMPJS/book-outline.md

 Tip: You can quickly perform the previous command at the in-game prompt by pressing the / key and then pressing the UP Arrow key.

 The numbers which Math.random() returns are called floating point numbers.
 You might not think there are any numbers between 0 and 1 but there are in fact many, many, numbers.
-It's this range of numbers which Javascript uses.
+It's this range of numbers which JavaScript uses.
 The actual range of numbers is 0.
 0000000000000000 to 0.
 9999999999999999.
 That's 9 Quadrillion, 999 Trillion, 999 billion, 999 million, 999 thousand and 999 possible numbers.

 ### A special 6-sided dice.
 A regular 6-sided dice has numbers from 1 through 6 printed or etched on each of the 6 sides.
 That's because we typically count from 1.
 The number 1 is usually the starting point when we want to count up to something.
-Javascript (like many programming languages) is different.
-In Javascript counting begins at the number 0.
+JavaScript (like many programming languages) is different.
+In JavaScript counting begins at the number 0.
 So if you want to count 10 numbers, where normally you'd count from 1 to 10 ...

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

-In Javascript the count would look like this...
+In JavaScript the count would look like this...

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

 This can be confusing for beginning and experienced programmers alike and takes some getting used to.
 I'll explain why counting from 0 is important in the following chapters.
 Our virtual 6-sided dice will have the numbers 0, 1, 2, 3, 4, 5 rather than the usual 1, 2, 3, 4, 5, 6.

 ### Playing with Numbers
 We have a problem to solve.
 Math.random() will give us a number between 0.0 and 0.
 9999999999999999 which isn't useful for most everyday uses.
 We're only interested in 6 possible numbers so we need to do some Math to get the result we need.
-We'll explore some basic Math you can do in Javascript and some operations you can perform on floating point numbers but first let's think about what we want to be able to do once our first plugin is complete.
+We'll explore some basic Math you can do in JavaScript and some operations you can perform on floating point numbers but first let's think about what we want to be able to do once our first plugin is complete.

 Ideally we'd like to be able to issue the following command at the in-game prompt and have a useful number returned...